tombensve/APS/README.md

 This because maven-bundle-plugins usage of bnd causes groovy code to confuse bnd into thinking there is code in default package.
 After a support discussion with bnd there are options in bnd for solving this, but those are not availabe when bnd is used via maven-bundle-plugin. bnd's own maven plugin is far more primitive however so switching is a big job.

+Some sub modules runs a bash script to build frontend stuff.
+On Windows this might cause a problem if not build under the Git Bash shell or some other bash windows port.
+The important thing is that when "_exec-maven-plugin_" runs "_${basedir}/src/main/js/aps-webmanager-frontend/build.sh_" then "_/bin/sh_" must be found.

 # Application Platform Services (APS)

 Copyright © 2013 Natusoft AB